bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/p3-flow.md

 ./flow ~/DEMs/set1.asc fd.asc fa.asc
 ```

-will work with the grid ~/DEMs/set1.as and create a flow direction and
+will read _~/DEMs/set1.as_ as the elevation grid and will create a flow direction and
 flow accumulation grid in the current directory called _fd.asc_ and
 _fa.asc_ respectively (all grids in arcascii format).

-The bitmaps:
+You will create the following bitmaps:

 * elevation overlayed on hillshade
-* flow direction without flat areas, grayscale
+* flow direction (without handling flat areas), grayscale
-* flow accumulation without flat areas, color intervals
+* flow accumulation (without flat areas), color intervals
-* flow direction with flat areas (no pit flooding), grayscale
+* flow direction (with plateaus but no flooding), grayscale
-* flow accumulation with flat areas (no pit flooding), color interval
+* flow accumulation (with plateaus but no flooding), color interval
 * same as above, overlayed on hillshade
-* flow accumulation with flat areas and pit flooding, color interval
+* flow accumulation (with flooding and plateaus), color interval
 * same as above, overlayed on hillshade